 It’s happening again.
 The rooms are filled with regrets.
-You hold your breath when you walk by.
-You spiral down holes of righteousness and wrongs and too late.
-I know it’s not easy, and poses transition challenges, but a sustainable, and inclusive future, is still possible.
-You can stop this but it’ll take more than half of you.
+We hold our breath as we walk by.
+We spiral down holes of righteousness and wrongs and too late.
+We know it’s not easy, and poses transition challenges, but a sustainable, and inclusive future, is still possible.
+We can stop this but it’ll take more than half of us.
 It’ll take more than hope.
-It’ll take all of you.
-Changing, your societal priorities, needs to expand, right now.
-It’ll take all of you.
+It’ll take all of us.
+Changing, our societal priorities, needs to expand, right now.
+It’ll take all of us.
 But we're so very small.
 It’ll take all of us.
-Are you brave?
-Are you willing to take a risk?
-Are you willing to fight?
-Are we one?
+Let's be brave.
+Let's willing to take a risk.
+Let's be willing to fight.
+We are one.

 It’s happening again.
 The rooms are littered with dust and mirrors.
-You hold our breath when you walk by.
-You spiral down holes, impotent of responding, to global challenges.
+We hold our breath as we walk by.
+We spiral down holes, impotent of responding, to global challenges.

 It’s happening again.
 The rooms are filled with bodies.
-You hold your breath when you walk by.
-You spiral down holes that have no exit when you choose to not act.
+We hold our breath as we walk by.
+We spiral down holes that have no exit when we choose not to act.
 The odds are on a knife’s edge.
-The development, and deployment, of vaccines, at unprecedented rates, demonstrates that you are capable.
+The development, and deployment, of vaccines, at unprecedented rates, demonstrates that we are capable.
 Arms spread out.
 Waiting to be crucified.
 Expecting it really.
 Who has the hammer?
 The nails?
 The guts?
 The stone un thrown?
 Who has the chisel?
 The wood?
 The space?
 Who will cover the body?
 Burn the cloths?
 Dig the hole?
 Who who who will help?

 It’s happening again.
 The rooms are overflowing puddles.
-You hold your breath when you walk by.
-You spiral down holes wrapped like a present bouncing around in a box.
+We hold our breath as we walk by.
+We spiral down holes wrapped like a present bouncing around in a box.
 Scratching at the corners to find a way out.
 Knowing deep down that the only way is through.
-Squint your eyes.
-Hide under a cocktail.
-Lie to your friends.
-How excessive must the Temperatures go?
+Squinting our eyes.
+Hiding under a cocktail.
+Lying to our friends.
+How excessive must the temperatures go?
 When will the water levels be too high?
-Where will you throw your garbage?
+Where will we throw our garbage?
 Who’s funeral will it be enough?
-How much do you want to live?
-And who do you live for?
-And do you understand what that even means?
+How much do we want to live?
+And who do we live for?
+And do we even understand what that means?